 As mentioned earlier, the international giants introduced tighter delivery timelines in the country, which fueled the competition in the eCommerce industry and pampered the customer’s imagination.
 While most players now have similar deadlines, they endure steep expenditures due to strict targets.

-From a public holiday extras to the cost of reaching a difficult-to-access destination, surcharges vary in range but add to the overall cost of eCommerce Logistics.
+From public holiday extras to the cost of reaching a difficult-to-access destination, surcharges vary in range but add to the overall cost of eCommerce Logistics.

-With so many ingredients escalating the final number and multitude of factors affecting the eCommerce logistics cost, it becomes imperative for corporates to adopt ways to reduce it.
+With so many ingredients escalating the final number and a multitude of factors affecting the eCommerce logistics cost, it becomes imperative for corporates to adopt ways to reduce it.
 But how can eCommerce companies reduce logistics costs?

 Partner with a 3PL Provider

 Sometimes, a business needs another pair of hands to delegate tasks and ease their workload and get an expert or a different opinion on managing work.
-That is why many eCommerce businesses outsource logistics to a third party who is an expert in customised supply chain solutions and can help them reduce logistics costs.
+That is why many eCommerce businesses outsource logistics to a third party that is an expert in customised supply chain solutions and can help them reduce logistics costs.

 These 3PL fulfillment service providers are professionals who can analyse and suggest ways to cut costs and still meet customer expectations.
 For instance, they can recommend the best means to widen the customer reach and shorten delivery timelines.
-Their services range from warehouse management, inventory management, transportation and distribution, technology solutions and reverse logistics.
+Their services range from warehouse management, inventory management, transportation and distribution, technology solutions, and reverse logistics.
 However, the most critical service they provide is delivery, as it deals with the end consumer.

 But before signing up with a 3PL partner, eCommerce companies should ensure their end goals and vision sync with the logistics provider.
-They should be able to customise services per the company’s requirement and provide specialised handling services for fragile, delicate, perishable and time-sensitive orders.
+They should be able to customise services per the company’s requirement and provide specialised handling services for fragile, delicate, perishable, and time-sensitive orders.
 But most importantly, they should give a bouquet of delivery options to ensure order fulfillment in case of contingencies.
 Read the blog on best 3pl for small businesses to understand factors online businesses should consider before choosing a 3PL

 Collect Data Extensively

 All good decisions have one thing in common.
-Availability of data in abundance. eCommerce players survive and grow on data collected from their customers, sellers, logistical partners, delivery personnel, suppliers, government and other players in the industry. eCommerce companies need to know every pinhole that might be leaking revenue out of their systems.
+Availability of data in abundance. eCommerce players survive and grow on data collected from their customers, sellers, logistical partners, delivery personnel, suppliers, government, and other players in the industry. eCommerce companies need to know every pinhole that might be leaking revenue out of their systems.

 But that’s not it.
 The data collected needs to be analysed well to churn out information that decision-makers can use.
 Good technology helps a lot in analysing and processing data.
 This is a proven way to work on ways to reduce logistics costs.

 Employ Extensive Tech

-To reduce logistics costs, a company needs to automate warehousing, transportation and distribution.
-Many eCommerce companies looking for hi-tech solutions employ Warehouse Management Systems (WMS), shipping aggregators or delivery tracking apps to manage operations.
+To reduce logistics costs, a company needs to automate warehousing, transportation, and distribution.
+Many eCommerce companies looking for hi-tech solutions employ Warehouse Management Systems (WMS), shipping aggregators, or delivery tracking apps to manage operations.
 Some even use automatic container loading systems in their storage spaces to save staffing and time and prevent damage to the goods.

 Locate Suppliers Closer to Customers

-A business’ preferred supplier in Cochin could make it difficult to transport products to its distribution centre in the East or most customers in the tier-3 town next to Patna.
-To reduce eCommerce logistics costs and save time, the company must find sellers close by.
+A business’ preferred supplier in Cochin could make it difficult to transport products to its distribution center in the East or most customers in the tier-3 town next to Patna.
+To reduce logistics costs and save time, the company must find sellers close by.
 A good seller next door is better than the best associate a thousand miles away.

-Businesses must look out for consolidation opportunities for their shipments to a single location or team up with other shippers to increase and fully utilise their truckload.
+Businesses must look out for consolidation opportunities for their shipments to a single location or team up with other shippers to increase and fully utilize their truckload.
 Both these techniques help reduce logistics costs for them and save time.

 Buy Packaging in Bulk